 Biografía

-Christopher Poole, known online as “moot,” founded the anonymous imageboard 4chan in 2003 at age fifteen.
-The platform became one of the most influential sites in shaping internet culture, meme politics, and anonymous online discourse.
+Christopher Poole, known online as “moot,” founded the anonymous imageboard 4chan in October 2003 as a teenager.
+The platform grew into a widely recognized hub of internet culture, meme creation, and anonymous online discourse.

 4chan and Anonymous Culture

 Platform Creation (2003-2008) Poole launched 4chan in October 2003 as an English-language imageboard inspired by the Japanese site Futaba Channel.
-The platform’s anonymous posting model, requiring no user registration, created a distinct environment for uninhibited expression that attracted millions of users and generated influential internet subcultures.
+The platform’s anonymous posting model, requiring no user registration, created an environment where users could post without identity verification.
+The site attracted millions of users and gave rise to subcultures including the hacktivist collective Anonymous.

 Growth and Political Emergence (2008-2012) As 4chan grew, its anonymous user base became the origin point for the hacktivist collective Anonymous, which conducted campaigns including Project Chanology against the Church of Scientology.
 The platform’s culture of meme creation and viral content began intersecting with political discourse.